arnaumanyosa/arnaumanyosa.github.io/1ion.md

 		<div class="row">
 			<div class="6u 12u$(small)">
 				<p>
-				iON (Artificial Intelligence ON) is a concept for fictional company that sells services powered by what is known to be under the umbrella of Artificial Intelligence
+				iON (Artificial Intelligence ON) is a concept for fictional company that sells services powered by what is known to be under the umbrella of Artificial Intelligence.
 				</p>
 			</div>
 			<div class="6u$ 12u$(small)">